 In the News

-Good things are happening at UNLV Medicine, the medical practice where UNLV School of Medicine doctors treat patients.
+Good things are happening at UNLV Medicine, the medical practice where Kirk Kerkorian School of Medicine at UNLV doctors treat patients.

 Here you will find the latest news stories and contact information for media relations.
 Our media relations team is available to assist with news inquiries involving UNLV clinics, doctors, patients, and programs.

-If you are a journalist looking for more information about UNLV Medicine clinics, or the UNLV School of Medicine, our media relations team can help you with:
+If you are a journalist looking for more information about UNLV Medicine clinics, or the Kirk Kerkorian School of Medicine at UNLV, our media relations team can help you with:

 - Setting up interviews with our expert physicians and other healthcare professionals